-Vector points to raster
+Vector points to raster [link]

 This tool can be used to convert a vector points file into a raster grid.
 The user must specify the name of the input vector and the output raster file.
 The field name (--field) is the field from the attributes table from which the tool will retrieve the information to assign to grid cells in the output raster.
 The field must contain numerical data.
 If the user does not supply a field name parameter, each feature in the raster will be assigned the record number of the feature.
 The assignment operation determines how the situation of multiple points contained within the same grid cell is handled.
 The background value is zero by default but can be set to NoData optionally using the --nodata value.

-If the user optionally specifies the grid cell size parameter (--cell_size) then the coordinates will be determined by the input vector (i.e. the bounding box) and the specified cell size.
+If the user optionally specifies the grid cell size parameter (--cell_size) then the coordinates will be determined by the input vector (i.e., the bounding box) and the specified cell size.
 This will also determine the number of rows and columns in the output raster.
-If the user instead specifies the optional base raster file parameter (--base), the output raster's coordinates (i.e. north, south, east, west) and row and column count will be the same as the base file.
+If the user instead specifies the optional base raster file parameter (--base), the output raster's coordinates (i.e., north, south, east, west) and row and column count will be the same as the base file.

 In the case that multiple points are contained within a single grid cell, the output can be assigned (--assign) the first, last (default), min, max, or sum of the contained points.

-Convert nodata to zero
+Convert nodata to zero [link]

 This tool can be used to change the value within the grid cells of a raster file (--input) that contain NoData to zero.
-The most common reason for using this tool is to change the background region of a raster image such that it can be included in analysis since NoData values are usually ignored by by most tools.
+The most common reason for using this tool is to change the background region of a raster image such that it can be included in analysis since NoData values are usually ignored by most tools.
 This change, however, will result in the background no longer displaying transparently in most GIS.
 This change can be reversed using the SetNoDataValue tool.

-Euclidean distance
+Euclidean distance [link]

-This tool will estimate the Euclidean distance (i.e. straight-line distance) between each grid cell and the nearest 'target cell' in the input image.
+This tool will estimate the Euclidean distance (i.e., straight-line distance) between each grid cell and the nearest 'target cell' in the input image.
 Target cells are all non-zero, non-NoData grid cells.
 Distance in the output image is measured in the same units as the horizontal units of the input image.

-Algorithm Description:
+Algorithm description:

 The algorithm is based on the highly efficient distance transform of Shih and Wu (2003).
 It makes four passes of the image; the first pass initializes the output image; the second and third passes calculate the minimum squared Euclidean distance by examining the 3 x 3 neighbourhood surrounding each cell; the last pass takes the square root of cell values, transforming them into true Euclidean distances, and deals with NoData values that may be present.
 All NoData value grid cells in the input image will contain NoData values in the output image.
 As such, NoData is not a suitable background value for non-target cells.
 Background areas should be designated with zero values.